 After his youthful ebullience was over, Lester Young’s tone darkened and he didn’t play as fast.
 His beat remained basically the same but his lines at tempo are more careful.

 But in at least one respect, his music got better after 1941, when he helped several popular standards reach their instrumental zenith.
-“These Foolish Things,” “I Can’t Get Started,” “Ghost of a Chance,” “She’s Funny That Way” and “Polkadots and Moonbeams” are among the romantic ballads transformed into vessels of hurt, languid eroticism.
+“These Foolish Things,” “I Can’t Get Started,” “Ghost of a Chance,” “She’s Funny That Way” and “Polkadots and Moonbeams” are among the romantic ballads Young transformed into vessels of hurt, languid eroticism.

 1945, with Dodo Marmarosa, Red Callender, and Henry Tucker: